+Absence policies are effective the first scheduled class day.
 Students who fail to attend the first scheduled day of class or fail to contact the instructor regarding absence before the first scheduled day of class may be cancelled.
-Absence policies are effective the first scheduled class day.
-It is the student's responsibility to consult with their instructor regarding absences.
+It is the student's responsibility to consult with their instructor regarding absences and missed work.
 Students shall be withdrawn after four consecutive days absent from the course unless prior arrangements have been made with instructor.
 The fifth (business) day shall be the student's program Exit Date.

-Attendance and punctuality are ultimately the responsibility of the student; however, they are both tracked daily.
-Time is docked for absences, late arrivals and/or early departures.
+Attendance and punctuality are ultimately the responsibility of the student.
+Absences, late arrivals and early departures are tracked daily.
 Late arrivals and early departures will be rounded to the following quarter hour.
-Example: student arrives five minutes late, student will be docks fifteen minutes.
+Example: student arrives five minutes late, student will be docked fifteen minutes.

-Students should not miss class unless it is necessary: classroom activity cannot be replicated.
+Students should not miss class unless it is unavoidable.
+Classroom activity cannot be replicated.
 The benefits of labs, group work, lectures, and participation are lost to those who are absent.
 Tardiness disrupts the learning environment of everyone in the class.
 Coming to class late deprives the tardy student of full learning time and disrupts the education of other students.
 Every student is expected to be in an assigned workstation prepared to work at the beginning of class.

 West-MEC faculty and staff believe that regular attendance and punctuality are key to the success and skill acquisition students gain from participating in career and technical programs.
-The right and privilege of attending West-MEC programs carries student responsibilities.
 It is important that students recognize the direct relationship that exists between program success and regular, punctual attendance.